rossibarra/singer-snakemake/README.md

 polegon-mcmc-samples: 100 # number of MCMC samples for POLEGON dating
 polegon-mcmc-thin: 10 # thinning interval between MCMC samples for POLEGON dating
 polegon-mcmc-burnin: 0.5 # proportion of initial samples trimmed from posterior mean for POLEGON dating
-polegon-scaling-reps: 5 # number of rescaling reps after MCMC sampling for POLEGON dating
+polegon-scaling-reps: 5 # number of timescale rescaling reps after MCMC sampling for POLEGON dating
 polegon-max-step: 10.0 # step size used in proposal for POLEGON dating
 # --- pair coalescence rates ---
 coalrate-epochs: 25 # number of time intervals within which to calculate statistics